You are here

-The Office of Financial Aid administers federal and state funds to ensure that you will have an opportunity to pursue higher education at the CUNY School of Professional Studies (CUNY SPS).
-The office will work with you to combine scholarships, grants, and loans to help meet the difference between the cost of college and the contributions you and your family are able to make.
+The Office of Financial Aid administers federal and state funds to help you pursue higher education at the CUNY School of Professional Studies (CUNY SPS).
+The office will work with you to combine grants and loans to help meet the difference between the cost of college and the contributions you and your family are able to make.

 The basic kinds of financial assistance are:

 - Grants - Federal and State - Grants do not have to be repaid.

 - Loans - Loans do need to be repaid.

 How to Apply